STUDY AT HOME -- PROFICIENCY AWARD 3 IN HORTICULTURE

 HOW WILL THIS COURSE HELP TO TO GET A JOB OR PROMOTION?

 Will doing a course get me work?
 No not always!
 Many people study just to get a qualification and having a qualification may be no guarantee for work.
-What will get you work, especially for a diploma level student where you are obviously studying to work at or progress to a higher level in the industry, is studying the right subjects and retaining, but more importantly being able to recall and apply your knowledge and skills later (even years later).
+What will get you work, especially for a Proficiency Award 3 level student where you are obviously studying to work at or progress to a higher level in the industry, is studying the right subjects and retaining, but more importantly being able to recall and apply your knowledge and skills later (even years later).
 Not all courses set you up for this – some people are rushed through courses, rather than studying at a self-paced speed, they need to fit in with course deadlines.
 This makes people rush and rushing does not allow you to truly absorb information – lack of absorption means an inability to recall and apply knowledge.
 What you learn from a good course does greatly increase your employment opportunities.

 What do I need to Get Work as a Horticultural Science Graduate?

 Sound demonstrable knowledge and skills across horticulture industry sectors but also pertinent to the job; a qualification is just one part of that, many people have qualifications but it is how you are able to apply and demonstrate your knowledge that will count most to your potential employer.
 In plant science you will not only know the basics of horticulture such as plant identification, plant culture, soil management, propagation and so on you will also need to have a sound grounding in botany, plant pathology, plant breeding etc.